 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Job Demand for Cargo and Freight Agents

-In the United States, there were 89,800 jobs for Cargo or Freight Agent in 2016.
+There were about 89,800 jobs for Cargo or Freight Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Cargo or Freight Agent by 2026.
-The BLS estimates 8,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,600 job openings in this field each year.